Clinics scramble to divert patients as states ban abortion | Business

 She said they are desperate, including a patient in her 30s, recently diagnosed with advanced melanoma, and in her first trimester.

-"If the woman says she's using some of her own personal money to pay for the abortion, we say use that money to do your travel expenses,'' Griesse said.
+"If the woman says she's using some of her money to pay for the abortion, we say use that money to do your travel expenses,'' Griese said.

 Some states are rolling out the welcome mat.
 Connecticut's governor is out with a new campaign ad that touts the state's laws protecting abortion rights for women.
 They include a soon-to-take-effect law that protects medical providers and patients from out-of-state legal actions.

-In Pennsylvania, where state law still allows abortions in the first 24 weeks, clinics are bracing for an influx of out-of-state patients.

-Susan Frietsche, a staff attorney for the Women's Law Project, which represents abortion clinics in Pennsylvania, cautioned that state residents seeking abortions may have a harder time finding appointments, too.
+Susan Fritsche, a staff attorney for the Women's Law Project, which represents abortion clinics in Pennsylvania, cautioned that state residents seeking abortions may have a harder time finding appointments, too.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)